Samah Abdelrahim | سماح

 • Internship Graduate mentor - Stanford University

-• Juan Bello- Stanford IRISS internship program and Foothill College, Summer 2025
+• Juan Bello- Stanford IRISS internship program and Foothill College, Summer 2025 (Now a cognitive science major at UC San Diego)

 • Andrea Marie-Rose- The department of Psychology Summer Internship program, Summer 2025